Nabiya-Rizwan/-Catch-The-Box-/README.md

 # -Catch-The-Box-
-🎮 Catch The Box – Click the glowing circle, score badhao, aur maze lo! ✨💖  Ye ekdum simple, fun aur aesthetic mini JS game hai.
+🎮 Catch The Box – Click the glowing circle, boost your score, and have fun! ✨💖

+Simple, cute, and addictive mini JS game.